Nuno-Jesus/blender-dsc-time-exporter/README.md

 DATA_CAMERA(0, 1)
 ```

-If don't feel like having all these commands, you might want to change the source code.
+If you don't feel like having all these commands, you might want to change the source code.
 More info [here](#👨🏻‍💻-changing-source-code).

 - ### **Export all timeline markers DSC Time**
 Need to export several frames?
 Using timeline markers, you can mark multiple frames.
 Then, click on `Copy All Markers DSC Time` button to convert and export them all.